Warrior Way Back

 I have a balance at an institution other than WSU do I qualify?

-I attended an information session what can I expect next?
+I submitted an application.
+What can I expect next?

 Student Accounts Receivable, the Office of Student Financial Aid and the University Advising Center will complete a thorough review of your qualifications